 1/2 teaspoon salt

-3 medium apples, peeled and coarsely grated (I used yellow delicious, but will use a more tart variety next time)
+3 medium apples, peeled and coarsely grated (I used yellow delicious; other baking apples will work)

 Vegetable oil, for frying